Zsolomon1/React-clicky-game/README.md

-# are-you-a-fan
+React-Click

-If you're tired of games not being interesting, here is an application of a memory game using your favorite heros.
-Each hero should be chosen only once.
-If you choose them twice the game will end.
-Good Luck.
+Here is a memory game where the objective is to click on different images once without repeating or else you lose and the game starts all over.The images dynamically move after each click so good luck!

-Technologies used: Bootstrap, React, heroku
+Bootstrap, React, Heroku